A Minute to Pray, a Second to Die (Composite version) Review

 Warning: I usually avoid spoilers, unless I'm writing about one of those classics everybody's familiar with.
 This movie doesn't fall into that category, so if you haven't watched it yet, and have no idea about the ending (or in this case: the different endings), please watch the movie first and read this review afterwards.

 An unusual spaghetti western, long, dead-serious, melancholic.
 Its genesis is a bit obscure.
 Apparently the production was brought to the attention of Albert Band (the enigmatic producer of a couple of early spaghetti westerns) by an American producer, who had trouble financing it.
 Band didn't like the script (he thought it was too melodramatic), but the project would offer him a chance to work with Robert Ryan, who had already signed in.
-The original title was Escondido (1) and Sergio Corbucci was asked to direct, but he was replaced by Franco Giraldi, for reasons that can no longer be ascertained (2).
-It's unknown if he actually worked on the movie, but the script must have made some impression on him, and several plot elements would later pop up in his masterpiece The Great Silence.
+The original title was Escondido (1) and Sergio Corbucci was asked to direct, but he was replaced by Franco Giraldi (2).
+It's unknown if Corbucci actually worked on the movie, but the script must have made some impression on him, and several plot elements would later pop up in his masterpiece The Great Silence.

-- (1) According to one of the Italians involved in the production, the title was insipid (scondito): "escondido è scondito"; several titles were proposed (and even used on some occasions), such as Dove vai, ti ammazzo, literally Where(ever) you go, I will kill you, which was translated as Dead or Alive.
+- (1) The title "Escondido" was rejected by the Italians, because it was to close to 'scondito' (= plain, insipid).
+Several titles were proposed, such as Dove vai, ti ammazzo, literally Where(ever) you go, I will kill you.
 The actual title, A Minute to Pray, a Moment to Die most probably refers to the scene in which the priest is questioned, tortured and finally shot.

 - (2) Marco Giusti, Dizionario del western all'italiano.